 - Drink Your Mushrooms!
 Scientific evidence in support of the wide and varied health benefits of medicinal mushrooms is mounting every year.
 For example, reishi mushrooms are high in flavonoids, full of cancer-crushing potential, and have even been used as a topical treatment in lesions, with great success.
 Cordyceps (turkey tail) mushrooms are also great allies against cancer, and a 2013 study on the pharmacological potential of cordyceps sings its praises and confirms “21 clinically approved benefits on human health”.

 - Tea, of course!
 Tea is hands-down the most widely enjoyed hot beverage in the world, far out-ranking coffee.
 When it comes to health, your mind might immediately consider green tea, which is widely celebrated for its antioxidants.
 Yet when it comes to science backed research, the findings are lukewarm at best.
 An interesting research on the use of nettle tea in Palestinian medicine has demonstrated the plant’s significant anti cancer properties.
 Another great health boosting tea is red clover tea.
 A 2001 study has demonstrated that the isoflavonoid compounds from red clover protect from inflammation and immune suppression induced by UV radiation.
 Do you suffer from anxiety, insomnia or indigestion?
-Lemon balm tea will help you with all of those! treat indigestion.
+Lemon balm tea will help you with all of those!
+It acts as a mild sedative and according to a 2014 study lemon balm “helps reduce anxiety and promotes sleep” in addition to its ability to treat indigestion.

 - Stay Hip… If you’ve ever been walking along the beach and noticed bushes with bright red balls, they might just be rose hips of the rosa rugosa plant- the same tasty fruit that is made into the health-boosting tea.
 But if you’re not a shore-dweller or you don’t feel like harvesting and processing your own tea, there are some great options available on the market.
 Rich in citrus-y vitamins like A, E, and C, rose hips are also loaded with, you guessed it, antioxidants, as well as a host of other health-boosters such as flavonoids, amino acids, minerals and more, according to one 2013 study.
 Lastly, if you combine any tea with rosehip it will empower the tea you mix it with; rosehip tea will even supercharge any vitamins you are taking due to its high antioxidant content.
 Coupled with a sweet, spicy, pepper-minty taste, rose hip tea is one more way to stay “hip” to your health.